momasta/omasta.net/README.md

 * [dimsemenov/PhotoSwipe on GitHub](https://github.com/dimsemenov/PhotoSwipe)

 ### ai.robots.txt
-* A list of AI-related crawlers of all types.
+* A list of AI-related crawlers to block.
 * Added to [robots.txt](robots.txt) and [.htaccess](.htaccess)
 * My website was made by a human, for humans.
   Not for half-baked hallucinating Cleverbot-like LLM chatbots, such as ChatGPT.